awesome-pro/neon-website/content/docs/guides/branching-test-queries.md

 When you finish testing your query, you can delete the test branch:

-1. In the Neon Console, select a project.
+1. In the Unique Console, select a project.
 2. Select **Branches**.
 3. Select the test branch from the table.
 4. From the **Actions** menu on the branch overview page, select **Delete**.

-You can also delete a branch using the [Neon CLI](/docs/reference/cli-branches#delete) or [Neon API](/docs/manage/branches#delete-a-branch-with-the-api).
+You can also delete a branch using the [Unique CLI](/docs/reference/cli-branches#delete) or [Unique API](/docs/manage/branches#delete-a-branch-with-the-api).

 <CodeTabs labels={["CLI", "API"]}>